 C&A employees by contract type and location

 C&A is committed to equal opportunities for all employees, regardless of age, gender, ethnic origin, religion, ideology, sexual orientation, or disability.
 We support fairness and transparency in our way of working, with our employees and suppliers, and through our Fairness Channels – the tools we use to identify and address any issues that arise internally or with suppliers.
-In 2018, the C&A Fairness Channels investigated four cases in total, and investigated and resolved each case.
-C&A Mexico also expanded the Fairness Channels to suppliers, providing them with a channel to share input about C&A employees.
+C&A Mexico also expanded the Fairness Channels to suppliers, providing them with a way to share input about C&A employees.

 Our stores clearly display the names of C&A contacts for concerns or questions.
 We deal with any concerns rapidly, working to ﬁnd the best solutions for all parties.
 Of course, we also comply fully with anti-discrimination laws in the countries where we operate, and encourage diversity across all our departments.
 All job roles, promotions, and rewards are awarded purely on the basis of merit.
 Should any issue of potential discrimination be reported, the executive board takes appropriate measures to investigate and resolve it.

-Our transparency commitment and practices were reviewed and rated number 4 in the 2019 Fashion Revolution’s Fashion Transparency Index.
+Our transparency commitment and practices were reviewed and rated number 2 in the 2020 Fashion Revolution’s Fashion Transparency Index.
 This review of 200 global fashion brands and retailers ranks companies according to their level of disclosure about their social and environmental policies, practices, and impact.
-Notably, we also ranked number 1 in the 2018 Fashion Transparency Index Brazil, which analysed 20 brands.
+Notably, we were also ranked number 1 in the 2019 Fashion Transparency Index Brazil, which analysed 30 brands.

 Respecting human rights